zeta-chain/protocol-contracts/scripts/deploy/readme.md

 **ERC20Custody**

-Deploy a wew implementation of the ERC20Custody:
+Deploy a new implementation of the ERC20Custody:

 ```
 forge script scripts/deploy/deterministic/DeployERC20CustodyImplementation.s.sol \